AndrewJBateman/ionic-angular-news-app/README.md

 * Status: Working but not complete.

 ## To-do
-1. Theme scss: improve colors
+1. Theme scss: improve colors - check dark theme.
 2. Search: Add news search popover?
 3. Article card - add alternative images for when there is no image in the json data.